 The rates contain a Power Reserves Distribution Clause (RDC), which will operate similar to the CRAC but will lower the Block rates charged to the District.
-At the beginning of each FFY, the RDC will trigger when Power ACNR exceeds the Power RDC threshold, measured in Power ACNR, and BPA ACNR exceeds the BPA RDC threshold, measured in BPA ACNR.
-In FFY 2019 and 2020, the cap is \$500 million.
-The RDC did not trigger for FFY's 2019, 2020, or 2021.
+At the beginning of each FFY, the RDC will trigger if Power RFR is greater than the Power RDC Threshold for that applicable year by at least \$5 million, and BPA RFR is greater than the BPA RDC Threshold for that applicable year by at least \$5 million, the Administrator will determine a Power RDC Amount.
+The maximum RDC amount for FFY 2021 and FFY 2022 is \$500 million.
+For FFY 2022, the RDC did trigger which results in a reduction of rates totaling \$274,164.
+The reduction is applied starting in December 2021 through September 2022.
+The RDC did not trigger for FFY's 2020 and 2021.